An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 The Smoothwall Failover feature makes use of two Smoothwalls connected via a dedicated heartbeat interface where system health and availability are monitored.

-One is always referred to as the “master”, the other the “failover”, with both using an active / passive mode:
+One is always referred to as the “main”, the other the “failover”, with both using an active / passive mode:

 - Active mode All interfaces are active.
 The Smoothwall passes traffic and manages internet connections.